vmware-archive/projectmonitor/README.md

 ### Next Steps

 Now you need to add a project or two!
-Keep reading the *Configuration* section for instructions.
+Keep reading the *In-app Configuration* section for instructions.

-## Configuration
+## In-app Configuration

 Each build that you want ProjectMonitor to display is called a "project" in ProjectMonitor.
 You can log in to set up projects by clicking the "Manage Projects"